SNodeC/snode.c/docs/logging/semantic-structural-cache-report.md

 ## Where caching was added

-Caching was added to EventLoop, SocketConnection, SocketContext, WebSocket Receiver/Transmitter, MQTT Broker, RetainTree, SubscriptionTree, their hot nested topic levels, and Session.
+Generation-aware caching was added to EventLoop, SocketConnection, SocketContext, Mqtt, WebSocket Receiver/Transmitter, MQTT Broker, RetainTree, SubscriptionTree, their hot nested topic levels, and Session.

 ## Where caching was deliberately not added and why